-The Company's key clients are Hellenic Duty Free Shops SA (HDFS) and Hellenic Aviation Service Provider (HASP), which the Company believes to be creditworthy and prestigious.
-The receivables from the HASP and HDFS represent 13% and 39%, respectively, of the Company's total trade receivables.
-The Company can offset part or all of its receivables from the HASP with overdue debts it has to the HASP under the Concession Agreement.

-The credit risk with regards to the Company's other clients as at 31 December 2023 is considered limited as the Company has secured its receivables by way of letters of guarantee which exceed the balance of trade receivables (after deducting its receivables from the HASP) listed in the statement of financial position.
+The Company's key clients are Hellenic Duty Free Shops S.A.
+(HDFS) and Sky Express S.A., which the Company believes to be creditworthy and prestigious.
+The receivables from the HDFS and Sky Express S.A. represent 25% and 13%, respectively, of the Company's total trade receivables.
+The credit risk with regards to the Company's other clients as at 31 December 2024 is considered limited as the Company has secured its receivables by way of letters of guarantee which exceed the balance of trade receivables (after deducting its receivables from the Hellenic Aviation Service Provider-HASP) listed in the statement of financial position.